KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 The `TaskRun` queries the Metadata Store to get the list of vulnerabilities for the image.
 Authenticate with the Metadata Store API by obtaining an access token and a certificate:

-1. Generate an image that has the curl, and jq commands.
+1. Generate an image that has the curl and jq commands.
 You can either:

     - (Recommended) Build your own image.
     - Use a base Ubuntu image.
 This will get you started faster but is only for testing purposes.